My Work Setup

 Logrocket – Free

-I recently switched from RoboForm to LastPass to manage my passwords and keep things organized and secure.
+LastPass – $60/year Family Plan (ended 12/1/2023)I recently switched from RoboForm to LastPass to manage my passwords and keep things organized and secure.
 Overall, LastPass has a much friendlier UI than RoboForm.
-I’m going to evaluate Bitwarden next as I definitely have issues with LastPass and their support is pretty terrible.
+I will evaluate Bitwarden next as I definitely have issues with LastPass and their support is pretty terrible.

 I reported a UI bug on the website (search for a string, delete or update a password, and the UI doesn’t refresh) and they reported it was functioning as expected.
 In another bug, shared passwords came over as blank.
-LastPass’s documentation said the fix is to revoke and re-send the password which I tried with no luck.
+LastPass’s documentation said the fix is to revoke and re-send the password, which I tried with no luck.
 Reaching out to support, I explained I already followed the instructions in the article.
 Their solution?
 A link to the same article I had already explained I followed.

 1Password – $60/year Family Plan (added 12/1/2023)

 I switched from LastPass to 1Password.
 I tested Bitwarden and was not happy with the experience.
-The UI on all platforms is definitely subpar for the average end user and I didn’t get past a few hours of using it.
+The UI on all platforms is subpar for the average end user, and I didn’t get past a few hours of using it.
 I then tested 1Password, and the entire experience has been a breath of fresh air.
 It addresses all the pain points I had with LastPass.
 I’ll write a blog post detailing my experience.

-I’ve used Dropbox for as long as I can remember, and at one point had a paid subscription, but switched back to the free plan and now am slowly switching away to use Synology Drive instead.
+Dropbox – Free (Updated 9/1/2023)I’ve used Dropbox for as long as I can remember, and at one point had a paid subscription, but switched back to the free plan and now am slowly switching away to use Synology Drive instead.

 pCloud – $599 Lifetime – Family 2 TB + Encryption (added 10/31/2021)